kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 ### to do

+- talk about how it doesn't make sense for God to be filtering people based on who can believe on bad evidence.
+Respond to or use [this](https://philosophiesofmen.blogspot.com/2013/04/the-argument-from-divine-hiddenness-why.html)
 - read my mission journal
 - get to know the stories of other people of faith
   - find out why people of indigenous faith believe what they do